• Skip to primary navigation

 Jump to Recipe

-Cream of Jalapeño Cauliflower Soup is a vegan soup that's made rich and creamy with slowly cooked cauliflower, and deliciously comforting with warming spices and peppers.
-It's an ideal meal or first course during the fall and winter months.
-Cream of Jalapeno Cauliflower soup in rust-colored bowl with slices of jalapeno on top
+Cream of Jalapeño Soup is a vegan soup that's made rich and creamy with slowly cooked cauliflower.
+Deliciously comforting with warming spices and subtle heat from the peppers, it's an easy and quick soup for a meal or first course during the fall and winter months.

 This blend is both warming and soothing, and together they create a comforting and flavorful bite.

-garlic, cauliflower, jalapeno, ground cumin and half onion of cutting board
+Garlic, cauliflower, jalapeno, ground cumin and half onion of cutting board.

-Recipe Tips and Substitutions
+Recipe Tips

 • The recipe calls for four to five cups of stock.
 The stock should go just to the level of the cauliflower in the pot, before you simmer it.
-You can vary the texture if you'd like, by adding more or less.
+You can vary the texture if you'd like to, by adding more or less.
 Wait until you blend it before deciding if you want to add more liquid so you can see (and taste) it first.
 It's also okay to add water to thin it.

 • The color of your soup will vary, depending on the vegetable stock you use.
 A very rich and hearty stock will produce a darker, more golden-colored soup.
 The stock I used was on the light side.
 It's likely no two soups will look alike.